Latest Quarterly Report

 In this period there have been no disputes requiring the use of the formal Dispute procedure described in Appendix 2 of the Undertakings.

-During the quarter, the Transmission Adjudicator published some additional information about the processes and timetables set out in Appendix 2.
+Earlier in 2025, the Transmission Adjudicator published some additional information about the Dispute process set out in Appendix 2.
 This information can be found at (https://ota-bts.org.uk/dispute-process-non-binding-advice-and-information/).

 3.3 Guidance